LassiHeikkila/TP3-Group-2-project/Project outline.md

 Theoretical Physics Computational Group Project (University of Glasgow, TP3 Group 2)

 Group members:
-  Stephen Brown,
+*  Stephen Brown,

-  Fergus Hayes,
+*  Fergus Hayes,

-  Lassi Heikkilä,
+*  Lassi Heikkilä,

-  Wenbo Liu,
+*  Wenbo Liu,

-  Dan Richardson
+*  Dan Richardson

 Plan:

-Solve case A analytically
+-Solve case A analytically

-Solve case A numerically (first with MATLAB stuff that was written for the P309H Numerical Methods course)
+-Solve case A numerically (first with MATLAB stuff that was written for the P309H Numerical Methods course) -Compare results

-Compare results

-Write C++ program which is able to numerically calculate electric fields and electrostatic potentials given some starting conditions.
+-Write C++ program which is able to numerically calculate electric fields and electrostatic potentials given some starting conditions.

-Write C++ program that converts a .png file into a usable form for the C++ program to calculate with.
+-Write C++ program that converts a .png file into a usable form for the C++ program to calculate with.

-Solve case A again numerically, this time using the C++ program.
+-Solve case A again numerically, this time using the C++ program.

-Compare results again.
+-Compare results again.

-Convert starting conditions for case C into usable form for program.
+-Convert starting conditions for case C into usable form for program.

-Run the program, examine results.
+-Run the program, examine results.

-Test program for other cases (B,D,E,F)
+-Test program for other cases (B,D,E,F)

-Test program with arbitrary starting conditions.
+-Test program with arbitrary starting conditions.

-Create a GUI to use with the C++ program.
+-Create a GUI to use with the C++ program.